THE DIOCESE OF GLOUCESTER GOOD SHEEP PROJECT

 Each of the Church of England schools took it in turns to look after the sheep.
 We hope that sheep enjoyed his time at Woodchester Endowed Church of England Primary School and we thank him for reminding us that we are all part of our family as we are all part of God's wider family.

 The children named him Baaaartholomew!
 We hope that Baaaaartholomew had an enjoyable time getting to know our community and exploring our locality.
-We look forward to him returning soon.
+It was lovely to meet Baaaaaartholow again during the Leavers' Service at Gloucestershire Cathedral proudly displaying his Woodchester mosiac.

 'Ummm.
 I wonder what's in here, then?' says Sheep as he wondered into St Mary's Church.
 Later, some very nice children decorated him with a fine mosiac and then he was presented with a pebble during worship.
 Now he is definitely part of the Woodchester Endowed Church of England family.
 A warm welcome to Sheep.